 You can also remove that 500GB drive and replace it with a larger drive, or an SSD for better performance.
 Sony says these do it yourself upgrades will not void the system's warranty.

 If there's a team that works harder than Sony's internal development team, we'd like to meet them.
-As it is, they roll out monthly (sometimes bi-monthly) updates that drastically change the interface and feature set of the system.
+They used to roll out monthly (sometimes bi-monthly) updates that drastically change the interface and feature set of the system.

-The biggest changes of the past year?
-The Sony-exclusive rental streaming service called PlayStation Now, PlayStation Music powered by Spotify, Remote Play, Sharefactory and Share Play.
+PlayStation Music powered by Spotify, Remote Play, Sharefactory and Share Play.
 Of course there have been myriad minor changes like the ability to turn off HDCP, play games while they're downloading, upload clips to YouTube and set themes and background images for the home screen in that time as well.
-Oh, and mature programming lovers can get their fix anytime with the new HBO Go app that has been absent up until March 2015.

 What comes with the PS4?

-Unless you're buying one of the new holiday PS4 bundles, you can count on seeing the following items in addition to your stylish black box: a power cord (not a big power brick), an HDMI cable, an earbud microphone combo, one DualShock 4 controller and its charging cable (we charged our DualShock 4 pad using the Xbox One and the world did not end).
+Unless you're buying one of the holiday PlayStation 4 bundles, you can count on seeing the following items in addition to your stylish black box: a power cord (not a big power brick), an HDMI cable, an earbud microphone combo, one DualShock 4 controller and its charging cable (we charged our DualShock 4 pad using the Xbox One and the world did not end).

 Extra controllers don't come with another charging cable, so don't lose that one.
 Also, note that we said earbud singular, not earbuds, as in just for one ear.
 It's cheap but serviceable, but you can actually plug any old headset or pair of buds you already own into the controller's headphone jack, so it's not much of an issue.